Lost in distraction?

 - A conference on music, film, arts and culture as Europe’s way forward

-Lost in Distraction? is a high-level cultural conference held during the Danish Presidency of the Council of the EU.
-It brings together leading voices from across Europe to rethink how music, film, arts and culture can help build a more resilient, imaginative and connected future.
+This November, VEGA hosted Lost in Distraction? — a high-level cultural conference that became a standout event during the Danish Presidency of the Council of the EU.
+The day brought together leading voices from across Europe to explore the future of culture, from music and film to art and creativity, and to reimagine how culture can help build a more resilient, imaginative, and connected Europe.

 Programme